About Toronto Mass Choir

 Our worship is also supported by our commitment to excellence in our relationships.
 We seek to find people who will partner with us with one goal in mind.
 That is, to share their deep and abiding faith in Jesus through the medium of Gospel music.
 Our desire is to nurture those relationships and function as a family showing our love for each other.

-Our vision also includes a new van, our own rehearsal and office facility and future mission trips.
+Our vision also includes increased opportunities for mentorship, our own rehearsal and office space and future mission trips.
 We need you to partner with us to meet these very real needs by becoming a regular supporter.
-Sign-up is also available for our monthly newsletter so that we can keep you informed of the progress in all of these areas and exciting upcoming events.
+Sign-up so that we can keep you informed of the progress in all of these areas and exciting upcoming events.

 Our prayer is that GPS (God’s Power Solely) is directing your life and that you run the race that He has set before you.
 Remember to stay plugged in…